Women in the United States Senate: Election, selection, and family

+Women are much less likely than men to decide to run for election, despite generally having the same chances of winning elections as male counterparts.
+Research by Jennifer Lawless and Richard Fox shine light on a few possible reasons.
+Women report much less enthusiasm for the motions of campaigning (such as fundraising or attending rallies) than men.
+They are more likely than men to decide not to campaign based on lack of resources.
+They are also much more likely than men to view themselves as lacking credentials, and time (even women with full-time jobs report spending more time on household chores than men).
+Finally, they are more likely than men to view races as competitive.

 Before 2001, a plurality of women joined the U.S. Senate through appointment following the death or resignation of a husband or father who previously held the seat.
 An example is Muriel Humphrey (D-MN), the widow of former senator and Vice President Hubert Humphrey; she was appointed to fill his seat until a special election was held (in which she did not run).
 However, with the election of three women in 2000, the balance shifted; more women have now entered service as a senator by winning elections than by being appointed.

 Recent examples of selection include Jean Carnahan and Lisa Murkowski.
-In 2000, Jean Carnahan (D-MO) was appointed to fill the Senate seat won by her recently deceased husband, Mel Carnahan.
-Carnahan—even though dead—defeated the incumbent senator, John Ashcroft.
-Carnahan's widow was named to fill his seat by Missouri Governor Roger Wilson until a special election was held.
-However, she lost the subsequent 2002 election to fill out the rest of the six-year term.
-In 2002, Lisa Murkowski (R-AK) was appointed by her father Alaska Governor Frank Murkowski, who had resigned from the Senate to become governor, to serve the remaining two years of his term.
-Lisa Murkowski defeated former governor Tony Knowles in her retention bid in 2004.
+In 2000, Jean Carnahan (D-MO) was appointed to fill the Senate seat won by her recently deceased husband, Mel Carnahan, who was killed in a plane crash a month before the election.
+Carnahan, even though dead, defeated the incumbent senator, John Ashcroft.
+Carnahan's widow was named to fill his seat by Governor of Missouri Roger Wilson until a special election was held.
+However, she lost the subsequent 2002 special election to fill out the rest of the six-year term.
+In 2002, Lisa Murkowski (R-AK) was appointed by her father Governor of Alaska Frank Murkowski, who had resigned from the Senate to become governor, to serve the remaining two years of his term.
+Lisa Murkowski defeated former governor Tony Knowles in her election bid in 2004.